-the ratio between the current number of bonds in the network and the maximum possible number of bonds.
-This quantity is also known as the bond conversion in chemistry, or occupancy probability in the theory of percolation and network science.
-Figure~\ref{fig:rates1} presents the inferred from single MD trajectories values of $A(t)$ and $A(p)$ for different temperatures of polymerisation $T$.
-Independently of $T$, both $A(t)$ and $A(p)$ are clearly non-constant, but drastically decrease throughout the reaction progress, which violates the Arrhenius assumptions.
-Moreover the profiles of $A(p)$ depend on $T$ and $p$ in a non-linear fashion.
-In order to explain this complex behaviour we observe that the system undergoes two phase-transitions that may not necessarily coincide: the transition from disconnected clusters to a spanning network (the topological transition), and the transition from liquid/resin-like to solid/glassy state (the glass transition).
-Thus in total, we have four distinct domains in the $T-p$ phase space: $\Omega_{00}$ -- viscous, no network; $\Omega_{10}$ -- glassy, no network; $\Omega_{01}$ -- rubbery, network; $\Omega_{11}$ -- glassy, network.
+\paragraph*{Nonlinear rate behaviour.} Figure~\ref{fig:rates1} presents the inferred from single MD trajectories values of $A(t)$ and $A(\chi)$ for different temperatures of polymerisation $T$.
+Independently of $T$, both $A(t)$ and $A(\chi)$ strongly decrease throughout the reaction progress.
+This complex behaviour can be possibly explained by the fact that the system undergoes two phase-transitions that may not necessarily coincide: the transition from disconnected clusters to a spanning network (the percolation transition \cite{kryven2019}), and the transition from liquid/resin-like to solid/glassy state (the glass transition \cite{torres2021}).
+Thus in total, we have four distinct domains in the $T-\chi$ phase space: $\Omega_{00}$ -- viscous, no network; $\Omega_{10}$ -- glassy, no network; $\Omega_{01}$ -- rubbery, network; $\Omega_{11}$ -- glassy, network.